sammyCHY/devops_project/Networking-in-Kubernetes/networking-in-kubernetes.md

 # Networking In Kubernetes

 Networking refers to the mechanisms and configurations that allow communication between different components (Pods, services and other resources) within a Kubernetes cluster.
-Kubernetes provides a flexible and poerful networking model to enable seamless interaction between containers and services, whether they are running on the same node or across different nodes in a cluster.
+Kubernetes provides a flexible and powerful networking model to enable seamless interaction between containers and services, whether they are running on the same node or across different nodes in a cluster.

 # Some key aspect of networking in Kubernetes